XXXDENDACION/helper_translator_umnico/README.md

 1. Add target and source language selection from the command.
 2. The ability to selectively enable and disable the typografy.
-3. The ability to run a printing house separately (It can be useful for processing a large array of text without translation).
+3. The ability to run a typografy separately (It can be useful for processing a large array of text without translation).